On momentum operators given by Killing vectors whose integral curves are geodesics: III. Geodesic momentum operators

 From the mathematical point of view, the Casimir element has a meaning only for the theory of representations, but not as an element of the Lie algebra, since the product in (\ref{p3}) is not defined for the algebra itself.
 However, from linear algebra we know that the eigenvectors of a linear operator always form a basis for the vector space in question.
 In addition, for any Lie group, one or more of the generators can be simultaneously diagonalized using similarity transformations.
 The set of generators that can be diagonalized simultaneously are called Cartan generators.
 Thus, a suggestive and particularly easy basis for the vector space of each representation is given by the eigenvectors of the Cartan generators (see below). \\

 The scope of the concept given so far asks for a mathematical classification of manifolds with Killing property.
 It has been shown that a Riemannian manifold having the Killing property must be locally symmetric \cite{AN68}.
 Thus, each point of a connected Riemannian manifold having the Killing property has an open neighbourhood which is isometric to an open neighbourhood in a simply connected Riemannian symmetric space $M$.
 Then $M$ also has the Killing property and, moreover, has global Killing frames.
 In fact, a local Killing frame exists on $M$ because of the given local isometry, and can be extended uniquely to give a global Killing frame.
 The extension of each Killing vector field to a global Killing vector field is possible since the symmetry implies completeness.
 This extension remains orthonormal since the Riemannian structure on $M$ is subordinate to a real analytic Riemannian structure (cf. \cite{W67} p.\,240, \cite{H62} p.\,187).
 A simply connected Riemannian symmetric space is said to be irreducible if it is not the product of two or more Riemannian symmetric spaces.
 It can then be shown that any simply connected Riemannian symmetric space is a Riemannian product of irreducible ones.

-Therefore, we furthermore restrict ourselves to the irreducible, simply connected Riemannian symmetric spaces.
+Therefore, the calculations furthermore are restricted to the irreducible, simply connected Riemannian symmetric spaces.
 Any simply connected Riemannian symmetric space $M$ is of one of the following three types: ($i$) Euclidean type: $M$ has vanishing curvature, and is therefore isometric to a Euclidean space. ($ii$) Compact type: $M$ has nonnegative (but not identically zero) sectional curvature. ($iii$) Non-compact type: $M$ has non-positive (but not identically zero) sectional curvature.
 Actually, strictly negatively curved manifolds imply that there are no nontrivial (real valued) orthonormal Killing fields.

 Manifolds of constant positive curvature are known \cite{AN68} to have the Killing property only if the dimension of $M$ is equal to 1, 3 or 7.
 For the spheres $S^1$, $S^3$ and $S^7$, in fact, there is a global Killing frame.
-The construction depends essentially on the existence of a multiplication in $\mathbb{R}^2$ (complex numbers), $\mathbb{R}^4$ (quaternions), and $\mathbb{R}^8$ (Cayley numbers). \\
+The construction depends essentially on the existence of a multiplication in $\mathbb{R}^2$ (complex numbers), $\mathbb{R}^4$ (quaternions), and $\mathbb{R}^8$ (Cayley numbers).